Jellevermandere/makerfairegame/README.md

-# 1DGame
+# Robot Arm Game
-an implementation of a 1D racing game in Unity
+A Game designed to be played against a robot arm.